 Our daughter and youngest son and his wife worked hard to prepare the houses for the storm, then planned to evacuate to St. Petersburg, but my mom’s issues delayed our daughter’s departure.
 Before she knew it, the hospital was on lock down because the hurricane was imminent, and our daughter could not leave.
-In retrospect, the hospital was a good place to be, but our girl was torn as well, because she wanted to leave with her brother, but grandma was not well, and we were gone.
+In retrospect, it was good to be at he hospital, but our girl was torn as well, because she wanted to leave with her brother.
+But, grandma was not well, and we were gone.

 I can appreciate the weight of that dilemma because our hearts were splintered as well, six states away.

 It’s so hard when there are no choices that give you peace.

 Mom was diagnosed with an undetermined GI bleed that stopped on its own.
 Because she is 96, exploratory surgery/colonoscopy was not an option.
 She was also diagnosed with a UTI, and then a few days later, pneumonia.
 The infections cleared up with meds, and we were home from MD in time to bring her home from the hospital 8 days after she entered.
 We were gone 6 of those days.
 We are so proud of our dedicated-underpaid-teacher daughter.
 She lost a grandfather, nursed a hospitalized grandma, and weathered the worst of hurricane Matthew on her own.

 Our younger son and daughter-in-law helped prepare two houses for the storm, then headed west with 5 animals and baby James.
 And Elmo.